 While you could try making the filling for these homemade truffles with maple syrup, using maple sugar will give the best maple flavor and the best texture.
 It would be pretty hard to find the right balance between having enough maple flavor and having a sticky, runny mess using the syrup.
 Another bonus of using maple sugar is that you don’t have to use any refined, processed confectioner’s sugar to make these truffles.

 Maple sugar isn’t as popular as maple syrup, so it isn’t quite as easy to find.
 If you live near a place where maple syrup is made, the best and cheapest place to find maple sugar is at a local sugar house.
-If you don’t live near a maple sugaring area, though, you might be able to find maple sugar at a specialty foods store (I know I’ve seen maple sugar at Whole Foods before.)
+If you don’t live near a maple sugaring area, though, you might be able to find maple sugar at a specialty foods store.
 If you can’t find maple sugar near where you live, though, you can find it online.
 (Find organic maple sugar here).

 Pure maple sugar is a bit pricey, especially if you want organic maple sugar, but if you use it sparingly as a special treat, you can make a jar of it last for quite a while.
 For a slightly cheaper maple sugar that isn’t certified organic but is still pure and good-quality, you can order maple sugar from Parker’s Maple Barn, a sugar house in New Hampshire where I’ve gone before to get syrup and sugar and to take a tour of the sugar house while they were boiling down sap into syrup.
 (The maple smoke in the air was absolutely heavenly!)